Section outline

 A SDS is mandatory (Article 31(1)) when:

-• a substance or mixture fulfills the classification criteria as a dangerous product according to the CLP Regulation, or;
+• a substance or mixture fulfils the classification criteria as a dangerous product according to the CLP Regulation, or;

 • a substance is persistent, bio-accumulative and toxic, or very persistent and very bio-accumulative, according to the criteria in Annex XIII REACH, or;